Monica Crowley

-Monica Elizabeth Crowley (born September 19, 1968) is the former Assistant Secretary for Public Affairs for the U.S. Department of the Treasury.
-She has been a political commentator and lobbyist.
-She was a Fox News contributor, where she worked (with a few breaks) from 1996 to 2017.
-She is a former online opinion editor for The Washington Times and a member of the Council on Foreign Relations.
+Monica Elizabeth Crowley (born September 19, 1968) is an American diplomat and former political commentator who has served as the 35th chief of protocol of the United States since 2025.
+A member of the Republican Party, she served in the U.S. Department of the Treasury as the assistant secretary for public affairs in the first Trump administration from 2019 to 2021.
+She was a Fox News contributor, where she worked (with a few breaks) from 1996 to 2017, and was an opinion editor for The Washington Times and a member of the Council on Foreign Relations.

-In December 2016, the Donald Trump administration announced that Crowley would be appointed a deputy national security advisor for the National Security Council.
-She withdrew a month later following reports that she had plagiarized portions of her 2012 book What the (Bleep) Just Happened? and her 2000 Ph.D. dissertation.
-On July 16, 2019, Trump announced Crowley's appointment as spokesperson for the Treasury Department.
-On July 24, 2019, she was sworn into office.
+In December 2016, President-elect Donald Trump announced his intention to appoint Crowley as deputy national security advisor.
+She withdrew a month later following reports that she had plagiarized portions of her 2012 book What the (Bleep) Just Happened? and that there were "localized instances of plagiarism" of her 2000 Ph.D. dissertation that Columbia concluded did not meet the level of "research misconduct".
+In 2019, Trump announced Crowley's appointment as spokesperson for the Treasury Department, serving until 2021.
+After the 2024 presidential election, Crowley was nominated to serve in the U.S. Department of State as chief of protocol in the second Trump administration.

 Early life and education

 Crowley was born at Fort Huachuca, an Army base located outside Sierra Vista, Arizona, and grew up in Warren Township, New Jersey.
 Crowley graduated from Watchung Hills Regional High School in 1986.

-She holds a BA in political science from Colgate University and a Ph.D. in international relations from Columbia University (2000).
-She allegedly plagiarized parts of her dissertation at Columbia.
+She holds a BA in political science from Colgate University and a Ph.D. in international relations from Columbia University in 2000.
+There were "localized instances of plagiarism" in her dissertation that Columbia concluded did not meet the level of "research misconduct".